5 key technology trends for 2018

 For example, robotic process automation (RPA) is a growing trend among middle market organizations, automating redundant or time-consuming tasks that do not necessarily require significant decision-making.
 In recent years, RPA solutions have become much more affordable, enabling companies to streamline key information, creating a single view of multiple data sources and transforming data into a more valuable resource.

 Over the past two to three years, companies have been experimenting with digital technologies.
-With a with an ever growing, wide range of options available, middle market companies are very excited about digital solutions and how they can help their company, but they hadn’t yet focused on strategy.
-However, now many companies now have established a digital plan and are understanding how digital can have an impact.
+With an ever-growing, wide range of options available, middle market companies are very excited about digital solutions and how they can help their company, but they hadn’t focused on strategy.
+However, now many companies have established a digital plan and are understanding how digital can have an impact.

 Middle market companies are not thinking hypothetically anymore when it comes to digital investments.
 They have moved from theory to implementation, delivering on their digital road maps.
 Middle market organizations that embrace digital technology and have mature digital strategies are generally seeing the most success, increasing efficiency and insight, and strengthening overall business operations.